DaSmelterSaif/campus-management-sys-frontend/README.md

 - /auth
 - /auth/login
 - /auth/register
+- /dashboard

 Notes:

 - '/' just redirects you to '/auth/login' temporarily.
 - '/auth' is not supposed to work and is a bug for now.
+- '/dashboard' should only work when signed in

 ## Available Scripts